 Step 1: Make a List of Your Family’s Stressors

 Try to be as specific as you can when you make your list.
-You can write down small and severe things.
-For example, your list may include things like the trash never getting taken out and trouble in your relationship.
+You can write down both small and large, important things.
+For example, your list may include things like you are the only one who does laundry for the whole family to identifying a rift in the family.
 It’s all stress, even if at varying levels.

 Some examples of stressors on your list may include:

-- My spouse and I are not getting along
+- My spouse and I need to reconnect.

 Whatever the list is, be honest with yourself.
 For some people, cooking dinner every night is a tremendous stressor.
 For others, it is a creative outlet.
 Try not to compare yourself with others when you make this list.